 Modern combined birth control pills contain EE at moderately estrogenic doses (20–35 μg/day) and a physiological dose of a progestogen.
 They increase the risk of blood clots by several-fold (Konkle & Sood, 2019; Vinogradova, Coupland, & Hippisley-Cox, 2019b; Wiki-Table).
 In addition, they are associated with about a 1.5- to 2-fold increase in risk of heart attack and stroke (Lidegaard, 2014; Konkle & Sood, 2019).
 However, overall mortality is not increased with birth control pills—at least in the relatively young women in whom they are used (Hannaford et al., 2010).
 Per studies of menopausal hormone therapy, it is likely that the progestogen in EE-containing birth control pills augments the risk of blood clots with EE.
 Early high-dose birth control pills (50–100 μg/day) had as much as twice the risk of blood clots of modern birth control pills (Gerstman et al., 1991; PCASRM, 2017; Wiki-Table).
 In contrast to the different blood clot risks between oral and transdermal estradiol, non-oral birth control forms containing EE, for instance transdermal birth control patches and vaginal birth control rings, are associated with similar increases in blood clot risk as EE-containing birth control pills (Wiki; Plu-Bureau et al., 2013; PCASRM, 2017; Konkle & Sood, 2019; Abou-Ismail, Sridhar, & Nayak, 2020).
 Hence, unlike with estradiol, route of administration doesn’t appear to modify blood clot risk with EE.

 High-dose estrogen therapy using oral synthetic estrogens like DES and EE in people with breast or prostate cancer has been found to strongly increase the risk of blood clots and associated cardiovascular complications (Phillips et al., 2014; Turo et al., 2014; Coelingh-Bennink et al., 2017).
 This has also been the case with estramustine phosphate (EMP; estradiol normustine phosphate), an estradiol ester that is used at doses resulting in pregnancy levels of estradiol (Ravery et al., 2011).
 In the 1980s however, it was found that high-dose non-oral estradiol did not have the same cardiovascular risks as high-dose estrogen therapy with oral synthetic estrogens or EMP (von Schoultz et al., 1989; Ockrim & Abel, 2009).
 This included studies with polyestradiol phosphate (PEP) (a long-lasting injectable prodrug of estradiol) and high-dose transdermal estradiol gel (von Schoultz et al., 1989; Aly W., 2019).
 However, subsequent larger and higher-quality studies found that although the cardiovascular risks with PEP were much lower than with high-dose oral synthetic estrogen therapy, they were nonetheless still increased (Ockrim & Abel, 2009; Sam S., 2020).
 This includes an approximate 2-fold increase in the risk of blood clots with estradiol levels in the range of 300 to 500 pg/mL (Sam S., 2020).
 Studies using high-dose transdermal estradiol patches have not found significantly increased cardiovascular issues as of present (Langley et al., 2013; Sam S., 2020).
 However, these studies have been relatively underpowered.
 In any case, increased coagulation has been observed with high-dose transdermal estradiol patches (achieving estradiol levels of 350 to 500 pg/mL) (Bland et al., 2005) similarly to PEP (Mikkola et al., 1999).
-More data on the risk of blood clots and cardiovascular issues with high-dose transdermal estradiol patches should come in the future with PATCH and STAMPEDE—two large-scale clinical studies in the United Kingdom of high-dose transdermal estradiol patches for prostate cancer (Gilbert et al., 2018; Singla, Ghandour, & Raj, 2019).
+More data on the risk of blood clots and cardiovascular issues with high-dose transdermal estradiol patches should come in the future with PATCH and STAMPEDE—two large-scale clinical studies in the United Kingdom that are evaluating high-dose transdermal estradiol patches for prostate cancer (Gilbert et al., 2018; Singla, Ghandour, & Raj, 2019).

 Injections of short-acting estradiol esters like estradiol valerate (EV) and estradiol cypionate (EC) are notable in that they are often used by transfeminine people and are generally used at doses that achieve high estradiol levels.
 As with high-dose transdermal estradiol patches, little to no quality data on the risk of blood clots exists for these preparations at present.
 Pyra and colleagues found that the risk of blood clots with injectable EV in transfeminine people was increased by around 2-fold, but the confidence intervals were very wide and statistical significance was not reached (Pyra et al., 2020).
 The doses used in the population were not provided, but in the actual VTE cases, the doses of EV were described and ranged from 4 to 20 mg once per week and 10 to 40 mg once every 2 weeks (Pyra et al., 2020).
 Studies have also assessed and found increased coagulation with high doses of EV by injection in the range of 10 to 40 mg once every 2 weeks in men (Kohli & McClellan, 2001; Kohli et al., 2004; Kohli, 2005).
 Increased coagulation has additionally been observed with 5 mg EV and a progestin once per month as a combined injectable contraceptive in premenopausal women (Meng et al., 1990; d’Arcangues et al., 2003).
 It is unclear whether the high peaks in estradiol levels associated with short-acting injectable forms of estradiol are harmful in terms of coagulation and blood clot risk (Hembree et al., 2017).
-However, the increased risk of polycythemia with short-acting injectable testosterone esters relative to non-oral forms of testosterone (Ohlander, Varghese, & Pastuszak, 2018) is indirectly suggestive that this could be the case.
+However, the increased risk of polycythemia with short-acting injectable testosterone esters relative to other non-oral forms of testosterone (Ohlander, Varghese, & Pastuszak, 2018) is indirectly suggestive that this could be the case.
 Accordingly, a study found increased coagulation with a combined injectable contraceptive containing EV but not with one employing the more prolonged and stable EC at the same dose (d’Arcangues et al., 2003).

 Selective estrogen receptor modulators (SERMs) such as tamoxifen (Nolvadex) and raloxifene (Evista) increase the risk of blood clots similarly to estrogens (Park & Jordan, 2002; Fabian & Kimler, 2005).
 The risk appears to be elevated a few-fold similarly to what might be expected with moderate doses of oral estradiol or CEEs (Deitcher & Gomes, 2004; Iqbal et al., 2012; Konkle & Sood, 2019).